Radityofajar/Wicom_woojoo/README.md

 ### Data Input Format
 Data forms related to the Qubics IoT sensor module.
 We receive data from the Qubics IoT sensor module every 1 minute and send it directly to post-process program.
 The data input format is shown below.
 ![data_input_format](/docs/data_input_tdhd.JPG)
-_receive_data.py_ is a data acquisition program to collect data from the Qubics IoT sensor module and post it to the IoT.own server.
+*data_acquisition.py* is a data acquisition program to collect data from the Qubics IoT sensor module and post it to the IoT.own server.

-If the data input format is different, please configure the receive_data function (def receive_data(rawdata)) inside the post-process program.
+If the data input format is different, please configure the **receive_data function (def receive_data(rawdata))** inside the post-process program.
 The expected output of this function is :

 {"dtype":"wlvl", "nid":"WS000001FFFF123456","val0":719} or